Tok3n/CloudDocumentation/API.md

 From this values there is one that is fundamentally important for you.
 The value of `UserKey` is how the Tok3n Cloud API will call this user in your system.
 In further communications with the Tok3n Cloud API about the current user, it should be in company of this value.
 So you might store it aside of the user record in your database.

 #### Send to backend
-Once you get the previous 'validation information' you should send it to your backend in any method you like.
+Once you get the previous 'validation data' you should send it to your backend in any method you like.

 #### Re-validation from Tok3n
 This step is added to ensure more security.
 So you should call